ryouze/py-template/README.md

 ## Pre-built Wheels

-Pre-built wheels are available.
+Pre-built wheels `(*.whl`) are available.
 You can install the latest version from the [Releases](../../releases) page using [pipx](https://github.com/pypa/pipx):

 ```sh
 pipx install https://github.com/ryouze/py-template/releases/latest/download/py_template-latest-py3-none-any.whl
 ```

 This is the recommended choice for users who just want to run the app.
+Only the required dependencies will be installed, and the app will be available globally in any directory as `py-template`.

 If that doesn't work, you can install it from the latest source code (slower, not recommended), try the following: